aglotero/AIND-Isolation/heuristic_analysis.md

-The `AB_Improved` function performs better than `AB_Improved` even being the simplest heuristic.
+The `AB_Improved` function performs better than each heuristic alone.

-For outperform `AB_Improved` several times we must use a mix of theses heuristics, we can start with the `AB_Custom` that is a simple an chap heuristic to compute, then use `AB_Custom_2` to search for boards with large partitions to the player.
+To outperform `AB_Improved` I believe that a mix of heuristics must be created, varying the heuristic as the game goes on.

+For example, `AB_Custom` at the beginning of the game can be a good start as the board is full of spaces, after a certain threshold of board occupation we can use `AB_Custom_2` as the search of partitions have more chance to find some partition in less time.